On the convergence of a shock capturing discontinuous Galerkin method for nonlinear hyperbolic systems of conservation

 \subsection{BV-estimate}

 In order to prove convergence, we require a BV-estimate for the approximate solutions of the SC-DG method \eqref{Eq-DGSC}.
 Before reaching to that point we need to state Lemmas \ref{Lem-app-ineq} and \ref{Lem-app-bnd-ineq}.
-The proofs will be presented in the appendix: \begin{lemma} Let us assume that \eqref{Eq::u_v_bound} holds and there exists a uniform spectral upper bound for $\mbf{f_u}$, i.e.\
+The proofs will be presented in the appendix: \begin{lemma} Let us assume that \eqref{Eq::u_v_bound} holds and there exists a uniform spectral upper bound for $\ff_\vv$, i.e.\

-where $C$ is uniform and independent of $\mbf{w}$.
-Then one can find a uniform upper bound with respect to $h$ for \begin{enumerate}[(i)] \item $\displaystyle h^\gamma \sum_{n, K} \overline{Res}_{n, K}$ if $\gamma \geq \dfrac{d'+\alpha_1}{2}$. \item $\displaystyle h^\gamma \sum_{n, K} \overline{Res}_{n, K} \Vert \nabla \mbf{v}^h\Vert_{L_2(K \times I_n)} $ if $\gamma \geq \alpha_1 $. \end{enumerate} Moreover, these expressions vanish as $h \to 0$, if the inequalities hold strictly. \end{lemma}
+where $C$ is uniform and independent of $\ww$.
+Then one can find a uniform upper bound with respect to $h$ for \begin{enumerate}[(i)] \item $\ds h^\gamma \sumk \Resb$ if $\gamma \geq \dfrac{d'+\alpha_1}{2}$. \item $\ds h^\gamma \sumk \Resb \Ltwonorm{ \nabla \vh}{\el} $ if $\gamma \geq \alpha_1 $. \end{enumerate} Moreover, these expressions vanish as $h \to 0$, if the inequalities hold strictly. \end{lemma}

-A similar lemma can be stated for the boundary residual terms: \begin{lemma} Assuming that \eqref{Eq::D_bound} and \eqref{Eq::f_v_bound} hold, one can find a uniform upper bound with respect to $h$ for \begin{enumerate}[(i)] \item $\displaystyle h^\gamma \sum_{n, K} \overline{BRes}_{n, K}$ if $\gamma \geq \dfrac{d'}{2}$. \item $\displaystyle h^\gamma \sum_{n, K} \overline{Res}_{n, K} \Vert \nabla \mbf{v}^h \Vert_{L_2(K \times I_n)} $ if $\gamma \geq \alpha_2 $. \end{enumerate} Moreover, these expressions vanish as $h \to 0$, if the inequalities hold strictly. \end{lemma}
+A similar lemma can be stated for the boundary residual terms: \begin{lemma} Assuming that \eqref{Eq::D_bound} and \eqref{Eq::f_v_bound} hold, one can find a uniform upper bound with respect to $h$ for \begin{enumerate}[(i)] \item $\ds h^\gamma \sumk \BResb$ if $\gamma \geq \dfrac{d'}{2}$. \item $\ds h^\gamma \sumk \BResb \Ltwonorm{ \nabla \vh }{\el} $ if $\gamma \geq \alpha_2 $. \end{enumerate} Moreover, these expressions vanish as $h \to 0$, if the inequalities hold strictly. \end{lemma}

-Now the BV-estimate is obtained as a corollary of Theorem \ref{Thm::entropy-stab}, starting from inequality~\eqref{Eq::temp-corr}. \begin{corollary} Let the assumptions of Theorem \ref{Thm::entropy-stab} hold and the diffusion matrix $D$ be spectrally bounded as \eqref{Eq::D_bound}.
-Also we assume the same spectral boundedness for $\mbf{u_v}$, i.e.,~\eqref{Eq::u_v_bound} holds.
-Then the approximate solution $\mbf{v}^h$ satisfies the following weak BV-estimate:
+Now the BV-estimate is obtained as a corollary of Theorem \ref{Thm::entropy-stab}, starting from inequality~\eqref{Eq::temp-corr}: \begin{corollary} Let the assumptions of Theorem \ref{Thm::entropy-stab} hold and the diffusion matrix $\diff(\vh)$ be spectrally bounded as in \eqref{Eq::D_bound}.
+Also we assume similar spectral boundedness for $\uu_\vv$, i.e.,~\eqref{Eq::u_v_bound} holds.
+Then the approximate solution $\vh$ satisfies the following weak BV-estimate: